AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 ```
 **Usage**

-Placeholder tag is replaced by the table generated using html string provided in the placeholder tag value.
+Placeholder tag is replaced by a table generated using the html string given in the input json.
 ![Sample for HTML Table insertion](../images/html_table_output.png)